 Zagreb – more than a 3-day city break

-Most travel guides offer similar lists of top things to do in Zagreb: Upper Town, Mirogoj Cemetery, Museum of Broken Relationships, St. Mark’s Church, The Stone Gate, Botanical Garden, The Cathedral of the Assumption – to name a few.
+Most travel guides offer similar lists of top things to do in Zagreb: Upper Town, Mirogoj Cemetery, Museum of Broken Relationships, St. Mark’s Church, The Stone Gate, Botanical Garden, and The Cathedral of the Assumption – to name a few.

 If you follow these suggestions, your Zagreb 3-day break will be pleasantly spent.
 You might even think that staying longer would have left you with nothing else to do.

 This is tourist marketing talking.
 And I strongly disagree.
-Actually I despise the tendency to turn travelers into rushing tourists, offering tips on how to spend as little as several hours at a place.
+Actually, I despise the tendency to turn travelers into rushing tourists, offering tips on how to spend as little as several hours at a place.
 Like this one on how to spend 36 hours in Zagreb.

 Zagreb is actually not a very touristy place, because the best the city offers is not packaged as a place to see or a thing to do.
-If you see recommended Zagreb highlights, you’ll soon realize this: they are pretty, charming and interesting, but they lack the grandeur and monumentality of the sights in London, Moscow or Berlin.
+If you see recommended Zagreb highlights, you’ll soon realize this: they are pretty, charming, and interesting, but they lack the grandeur and monumentality of the sights in London, Moscow, or Berlin.

-How can you, for example, impress a Londoner with the charming but small Zagreb Botanical Garden when they have Kew Gardens, Hampstead Heath and Richmond Park?
+How can you, for example, impress a Londoner with the charming but small Zagreb Botanical Garden when they have Kew Gardens, Hampstead Heath, and Richmond Park?
 Don’t think this is a value judgment of Zagreb sights.
 I love every one of them and I think people should undoubtedly see them.
 I am saying – Zagreb is unique for something completely different.

 It’s one of Europe’s nicest walkable cities.
 And I don’t mean only in terms of its size.